-The cases discussed here demonstrate the difficulty that someone has proving that a recipe is a trade secret.
-At the outset, the recipe has to be novel, which is a challenging task to prove, given the number and breadth of recipes that the public can access.
+The aforementioned cases demonstrate the difficulty in proving that a recipe is a trade secret.
+At the outset, the recipe has to be novel, which is a challenging task given the number and breadth of recipes the public can access.
 The analysis, according to the Vraiment court, is not necessarily whether other restaurants are serving the same dish as you, but whether anyone anywhere could be doing so.
-Moreover, it is difficult to discern whether someone misappropriated a recipe or whether he or she just relied on personal experience and skill to come up with a similar recipe.
-Cooking is all about trial and error, which makes it hard to prove that someone misappropriated a recipe.
-It seems possible that someone could argue a recipe is different because the process for making the dish is different.
-Even there, it may be difficult to identify properly what makes a process secret and unique.
+Moreover, it is difficult to discern whether someone misappropriated a recipe or whether he just relied on his experience and skill to come up with a similar recipe.
+Cooking is all about trial-and-error, which makes it hard to prove someone misappropriated a recipe.
+It seems possible that one could argue a recipe is different because the process for making the dish is different.
+Even there, it may be difficult to properly identify what makes a process secret and unique.